 A slew of Chevy Volt pre-production engineering units took a test drive near Toledo, Ohio earlier this week.
 Of course GM PR was also on hand to take a slew of pictures documenting the

-engineering exercise.
+marketing engineering exercise.
 Gallery below.

 Sources tell us GM CEO Fritz Henderson will announce today the Chevy Volt extended-range electric vehicle will receive a city fuel economy rating of 230 MPG from the EPA when it hits showroom floors later next year.
 Holy game-changer, Batman!